 There are various statistics bandied about as to the success rate for joint venture companies.
 A fairly conservative consensus puts that at around 40%.
 So why do many businesses still choose to embark on a joint venture?

 Having the right “JV” partner can open up new markets and distribution networks, and logic dictates that combining distinct skills and resources of separate but complimentary businesses should make achieving common objectives easier.
 As compared to going it alone, a joint venture eases the level of resource commitment (financial or otherwise) of each joint venture party.

-Establishing and running a separate joint venture vehicle often means additional cost in both monetary terms and human resource.
-If contributions are not purely monetary there may be disagreement as to the value each party brings to the arrangement and, in turn, expectations as to control and financial return.
+Establishing and running a separate joint venture vehicle often means additional cost, in both monetary terms and human resources.
+If contributions are not purely monetary, there may be disagreement as to the value each party brings to the arrangement and, in turn, expectations as to control and financial return.

 So, if, as a prospective joint venture partner, you have concluded due diligence on your proposed confederate(s) and determined that a separate company is the right model, what exactly should the agreement governing the venture cover?
 While such a shareholders agreement will to an extent be bespoke to the particular circumstances, there are common aspects one would expect to be included.

 For obvious reasons, identifying the exact nature and scope of the new undertaking’s activities is fundamental.
 The term of the agreement should be set out – is the venture to be finite to achieve a specific project within a given time frame, or endure for the longer term?
 Expectations as to turnover, and any geographical limitations (e.g. excluding territories in which a shareholder already operates) should also be incorporated.